SihemOHsin/Orders_Management_System_Angular_Spring_Project_Frontend/README.md

 ### Backend

 The backend is hosted on AWS Elastic Beanstalk.
-You can access it at [http://soh-orders.eu-north-1.elasticbeanstalk.com](http://soh-orders.eu-north-1.elasticbeanstalk.com).

 ### Frontend

 The frontend is hosted on AWS S3.
-You can access it at [http://ng-soh-orders-system.s3-website.eu-north-1.amazonaws.com](http://ng-soh-orders-system.s3-website.eu-north-1.amazonaws.com).

 ## Installation